Agade09/Agade-Coders-of-the-Caribbean-Postmortem/Agade_CotC_Postmortem.md

 I didn't try to make my ships run away when I had more rum, I suspected it would make my ships back themselves into corners and that the meta would be to "stand and fight".

 In the bruteforce the position is evaluated after each move and the final score is `Eval(first position)*pow(0.75,0)+Eval(second position)*pow(0.75,1)+...`.
-It is important to value immediate, more certain gain than the uncertain future.
+It is important to value immediate, more certain gain, more than uncertain future gain.

 ### Search